jaydiablo/yum-s3-plugin/README.md

 This version of the fork still uses URLGrabber and Boto.
 This should work for Python 2.4 still.

-Tested for CentOS 4.x, CentOS 5.x and CentOS 6.x
+Tested for CentOS 5.x and CentOS 6.x

 Please free to fork and correct if you found it didn't work for you.